 Subsequently, the Campaign shifted its focus to legislation in 2011.
 We helped draft and worked for passage of legislation to assist U.S. and Vietnamese victims.
-The third version of bill is H.R.
-2114, Victims of Agent Orange Relief Act of 2015, introduced April 30, 2015, by Congresswoman Barbara Lee.
+The sixth version of bill is H.R.
+3518, Victims of Agent Orange Relief Act of 2021, introduced May 3, 2021, by Congresswoman Barbara Lee.
 We are currently working to get cosponsors for the bill, and urge anyone interested in this effort to call on us.

 We call upon our government to meet its responsibility to assist the more than three million Vietnamese people suffering from the effects of Agent Orange, and the hundreds of thousands of U.S. veterans and our affected children.
 The U.S. government has a moral and legal obligation to heal the wounds of its wars; mitigation of the effects of Agent Orange is but one of those obligations.